 The national Fresh Expressions office has produced some very useful 3 minute guides.
 Please click on the link to see them:

 19 parishes in this Diocese have registered as Eco Churches.
 Two have achieved awards.
 Eco church FAQs.
 1100 churches have registered across England.
 3 Dioceses have achieved Bronze Eco Diocese awards - Salisbury, Guildford and Birmingham.
+To make contact to support a local church or find volunteering opportunities contact or go to find a church.

 If you want a presentation for your PCC there is free to use material at Promoting Eco Church.
 This includes a powerpoint presentation and film clips.